Data Abstraction for Data Professionals

 Data Modelling Levels

-In this presentation, we are given a high-level view of a house through various data models.
-The first is a subject area model or data estate, which provides an overview of the entire house.
-A simplified high-level data model and basic definitions are presented, showing the house, porch, and bedroom.
-As the discussion progresses, a more detailed conceptual data model is introduced, which includes specific business rules and definitions.
+This presentation walks through a high-level view of a house using various data models.
+First comes the subject area model or data estate, giving an overview of the entire house, with a simplified high-level data model and basic definitions showing the house, porch, and bedroom.
+As the discussion goes deeper, a more detailed conceptual data model comes in, bringing specific business rules and definitions with it.

-A logical data model is presented as a floor plan, with attributes like doors and wash basins included.
-Finally, a physical data model represented by a wiring diagram is introduced, showing information reduction at the appropriate level.
+A logical data model shows up as a floor plan, with attributes like doors and wash basins included, and finally a physical data model, represented as a wiring diagram, shows the information reduced to the appropriate level.

 Understanding the Process of Data Modelling

-The concept is essentially an idea or notion that has been developed collectively.
-The process of conceptualisation involves defining relationships and abstraction.
+A concept, essentially, is an idea or notion that’s been developed collectively, and conceptualisation itself is about defining relationships and abstraction.

-Logical data models are designed to adhere to logic and sound reasoning principles.
-Models should have a clear rationale behind their design.
+Logical data models are built to follow logic and sound reasoning, and every model should have a clear rationale behind its design.

 Specific details may be concealed during the presentation phase to communicate with users efficiently.

-The data modelling process begins with comprehending the business scope and gathering user narratives.
-These narratives are converted into sentences or facts, emphasising nouns and verbs.
+The data modelling process starts with understanding the business scope and gathering user narratives, which then get converted into sentences or facts, with nouns and verbs doing a lot of the work.

-Business fact modelling entails remodelling the facts about the business, while ER modelling focuses on primary keys, column names, attributes, normalisation, constraints, and foreign keys.
+Business fact modelling is really about remodelling the facts about the business, while ER modelling focuses on primary keys, column names, attributes, normalisation, constraints, and foreign keys.

 Relational modelling is just one aspect of the overall data modelling process.